ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-subnets.md

 Before the node can be a Subnet Validator, the node needs to first sync with the Subnet.

-To sync with a Subnet, run:
+To have all nodes in cluster `clusterName` sync with Subnet `subnetName`, run:

 ```shell
 avalanche node sync <clusterName> <subnetName>